mighdoll/lygia/notes/more-interesting.md

 **Issue**: Most InOut tests only validate at t=0.5 (midpoint), which returns 0.5 due to symmetry and doesn't test the actual easing behavior.
 Linear tests are pure identity.

-**Trivial test for Trivial function:**
+**Trivial test for Trivial function is ok:**
-These are fine as trivial tests, tested function is trivial pass through.
+These are low priority, don't change - fine as trivial tests, the tested function is trivial pass through.
 1. `linearIn` - Pass-through test (returns t unchanged)
 2. `linearOut` - Pass-through test (identical to linearIn)
 3. `linearInOut` - Pass-through test